Home » Florida » Remarkable Collier-Seminole State Park What You Need To Know

 We found the sites in the main campground loop are quite small and do not have any privacy.
 The sites were considerably closer than most state parks we have been to.
 The bathhouse is new and there is a washer and dryer available.

-- Primitive Camping: $22.00 per night
+• Backcountry Camping: $22.00 per night

-- Modern Camping (with water and electricity hookups): $30.00 per night
+• Modern Camping (with water and electricity hookups): $30.00 per night

-- Note: If you are a resident of Florida Senior, you get 50% off park fees.
+• Note: If you are a resident of Florida Senior, you get 50% off park fees.

-Primitive camping with the “Queen of Marco”
+Backcountry camping with the “Queen of Marco”

-The influential and prominent Stephens family, particularly the daughter, gained recognition as “Queen of Marco.”
+The influential Stephens family, particularly the daughter, gained recognition as “Queen of Marco.”
 The Stephens family, led by William Thomas “Capt.
 Bill” Stephens, played a significant role in the development of Marco Island.
 They lived in the small community of Caxambus before moving lock stock and barrel to Grocery Place to try their hand at farming.
-Today, the only reminder of the small village is the primitive campsite operated by the park.
+Today, the only reminder of the small village is the backcountry campsite operated by the park.
 It lies 5-miles downstream along the Royal Palm River Hammock Creek between Mud Bay and Palm Bay.

 Tommie Camilla Stephens was known for her dedication to the preservation and promotion of Marco Island’s natural beauty and its rich history.
 She was involved in various community initiatives and was a vocal advocate for environmental conservation.

-Final Thoughts: Experience Unique Collier-Seminole State Park
+Final Thoughts: Remarkable Collier-Seminole State Park What You Need To Know

 At Collier-Seminole State Park, we experienced a peaceful and scenic setting where we immersed ourselves in Florida’s lifestyle.
 We appreciated the park’s natural scenery, exploring its trails, and engaging in outdoor activities.
 If you are a history buff, you will gain a deeper understanding of the region’s ecology and history.
 Enjoy your visit to Collier-Seminole State Park in the Sunshine State!